-This page will walk through an example of setting up a form to calculate a z-score based on a age in months, gender and weight.
+This page will walk through an example of setting up a form to calculate a z-score based on age in months, gender, and weight.

 Including Lookup Table Information in the Form

 Once we've defined a zscore lookup table, we need to reference it in our form.
 Edit the form XML and add an "instance" line that references the name of the table.
 You can place this above any existing instance tags in your form.

 In your form, first add three questions, one for the gender, age in months and measured weight.
 (You can also load these from a case if you've previously captured them elsewhere).
 Note-- your answer options for the gender question MUST be "female" and "male" (not "m", "f" or "1", "2") to align with what is written in the z score look up table.

 Then add a hidden value (zscore) to calculate the approximate z-score from the table.
 Assuming the name of your lookup table is "zscore" the calculation for this hidden value should be: